 - accelerate the transition of the Nepalese clean energy market away from being mostly dependent on subsidies, and help establish a market based on credit

 - enhance the Nepalese government’s access to and use of international technical assistance and finance.

 In addition, the project aims to generate co-benefits such as a reduction of GHG emissions and increased productive end use of energy.
-The project, which is funded by the Austrian Federal Ministry of Agriculture, Regions and Tourism (BMLRT), will run until August 2022, with the core period of implementation in 2019 and early 2020.
+The project, which is funded by the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK), will run until August 2022, with the core period of implementation in 2019 and early 2020.
 The project’s activities will be focused in Sudurpashchim Pradesh, Nepal’s far western province.The project leverages experience gained by REEEP through the implementation of its previous project in Sudurpashchim Pradesh province, which provided credit for improved water mills for productive use.
 It will also leverage the financial innovation and governance structure developed for the Clean Energy Revolving Fund (CERF) in Cambodia.